CrossTheRoadElec/Phoenix5-Documentation/README.md

 Phoenix DS errors occur on call.
 Meaning VIs/API functions must be called in robot code for any errors to occur.
 When an error does occur, a stack trace will report where in the robot code to look.

 The Debouncing Strategy that Phoenix uses is 3 seconds long.
-Phoenix key's a new error on device ID & function.
-This is to ensure that all unique errors are logged while making sure the DriverStation/roboRIO is not bogged down.
+Phoenix keys a new error on device ID & function.
+This is to ensure that all unique errors are logged while making sure the DriverStation/roboRIO does not generate excessive errors.

 ### Driver Station says the firmware is too old.
 ![DS-FirmwareTooOld](images/DS-FirmwareTooOld.png)